GLOBAL MARKETS-Greece contagion sweeps euro zone bond markets, hits shares

 The yen was down 0.2 percent at 123.60 per dollar.

-Safe-haven German 10-year bond yields fell 2 basis points to 0.83 percent while yields on Italian and Spanish 10-year bonds rose 14 and 15 bps respectively.
-Greek 10-year yields rose 94 bps to 12.76 percent, still a percentage point below late-April peaks.
+Safe-haven German 10-year bond yields fell 2.3 basis points to 0.82 percent while yields on both Italian and Spanish 10-year bonds rose more than 11 bps.
+Greek 10-year yields rose 92 bps to 12.75 percent, still a percentage point below late-April peaks.

-Oil fell as the dollar firmed.
-Brent crude lost $1.3 a barrel to $62.57.
-Gold was steady at $1,180.60 an ounce.
+Oil and gold fell as the dollar firmed.
+Brent crude lost $1 a barrel to $62.84.
+Gold fell half a percent to $1,175.26 an ounce.
 (Additonal reporting by Jamie McGeever, Emelia Sithole-Matarise and Sudip Kar-Gupta in London, Lisa Twaronite in Tokyo; editing by John Stonestreet)

 * Yahoo faces SEC probe over massive data breaches that focuses on whether company appropriately disclosed them to investors - CNBC, citing DJ